pygments/pygments/doc/docs/filterdevelopment.rst

 You can instantiate this filter by calling `uncolor(classtoo=True)`, the same way that you would have instantiated the previous filter by calling `UncolorFilter(classtoo=True)`.
-Indeed, The decorator automatically ensures that `uncolor` is a class which subclasses an internal filter class.
-The class `uncolo` uses the decorated function as a method for filtering.
+Indeed, the decorator automatically ensures that `uncolor` is a class which subclasses an internal filter class.
+The class `uncolor` uses the decorated function as a method for filtering.
 (That's why there is a `self` argument that you probably won't end up using in the method.)